kyegomez/swarms/docs/swarms/models/custom_model.md

 # How to Create A Custom Language Model

 When working with advanced language models, there might come a time when you need a custom solution tailored to your specific needs.
-Inheriting from an `AbstractLLM` in a Python framework allows developers to create custom language model classes with ease.
+Inheriting from an `BaseLLM` in a Python framework allows developers to create custom language model classes with ease.
 This developer guide will take you through the process step by step.

 ### Prerequisites